 10 of 10

 There are numerous dog products out there for recreation, protection, or just plain fun.
-For example, you might choose to get a seat belt to make car rides safer.
+For example, you might choose to get a harness or a seat belt to make car rides safer.
 Or, your Whippet might need a fleece jacket for freezing winters.
 Sometimes, you just can’t resist buying that cute bow for your Yorkie’s hairdo.
 From clothing to safety devices, the possibilities are endless.
 Just remember to get what your dog needs first, and what you want second.